-The 4+1 terminal Master of Science program in Behavioral Health provides qualified students earning a baccalaureate degree in Psychology or related fields (e.g., Public Health and Neuroscience) from Tulane University and Xavier University of Louisiana with graduate training in a specialty area of psychology.
-Behavioral Health is a broad term generally understood to subsume mental health, substance use disorders, and health related behaviors.
-Students who pursue the M.S. in Behavioral Health apply to one of two tracks: (1) Applied or (2) General.
+The 4+1 terminal Master of Science program in Behavioral Health provides qualified students earning a baccalaureate degree in Psychology from Tulane University and Xavier University of Louisiana with graduate training in a specialty area of psychology.
+Behavioral Health is a broad term encompassing our social, emotional, and psychological well-being, which affects how we handle stress, relate to others, and make healthy choices.
+Students who pursue the M.S. in Behavioral Health are interested in future careers in clinical practice, research, or policy.
+Students apply to one of two tracks: (1) Applied or (2) General.
 Students either may pursue the M.S. with an empirical thesis, concentrating in depth on a particular area of Behavioral Health, OR students may pursue the M.S. with a broad training base in Behavioral Health without a thesis.
 Curricular requirements and admissions criteria are detailed below.

-The 4+1 M.S. program in Behavioral Health was developed with two goals in mind: (1) To provide students with training in basic areas in Behavioral Health, and (2) To provide students who are new to psychology or who wish to improve on their knowledge of psychology with a more in-depth understanding of the major areas of concentration at the graduate level.
+The 4+1 M.S. program in Behavioral Health was developed with two goals in mind: (1) To provide students with training in basic areas in Behavioral Health, and (2) To provide students who wish to improve on their knowledge of psychology with a more in-depth understanding of the major areas of concentration at the graduate level.
 By the end of the +1 year, students are expected to develop knowledge and skills relevant to a broad range of topics in Behavioral Health directly relevant to future careers in clinical practice, research, or policy.

 All students admitted to the 4+1 M.S. program in Behavioral Health will complete a two-semester Health Psychology course series.
 The primary purpose of the fall lecture course (PSYC 6700 Health Psychology I) is to provide a broad introduction to the study of health psychology by examining how biological, psychological, and social factors interact with and affect the efforts people make in promoting good health and preventing illness, the treatment people receive for medical problems, how effectively people cope with and reduce stress and pain, and the recovery, rehabilitation, and psychosocial adjustment of patients with serious health problems.
 The purpose of the spring seminar course (PSYC 6710 Health Psychology II) is to delve more deeply into contemporary topics in health psychology with direct relevance to the priorities outlined in recent healthcare reforms.

 In addition, all students will complete two graduate statistics and research methods courses: (1) PSYC 6090 Univariate Statistics I (fall semester), and (2) PSYC 6100 Research Methods in Behavioral Health (spring semester).
 PSYC 6090 is an introductory graduate-level course in applied statistics designed to prepare students to understand statistical results presented in journal articles and research reports, to select and conduct statistical analyses for methodology courses as well as independent research, to interpret the results of these analyses, and to think critically about the use of statistical analyses in studies reported in the media or in scientific journals.
+[Note: Although the PSYC 6090 requirement for the 4+1 MS in Behavioral Health is waived for students who successfully complete the PSYC 3090-4090 sequence during their undergraduate training, credits do not count toward the graduate degree.]
 PSYC 6100 is a graduate-level introduction to psychology research methods, with an emphasis on those most relevant to clinical and real-world settings, especially focused on physical or mental health.

 Students who pursue the M.S. in Behavioral Health apply to one of two tracks: (1) Applied or (2) General.
 Both thesis and non-thesis options are possible in the Applied and General Behavioral Health tracks.
-Please refer to the checklists for additional details regarding the curriculum for the: (a) Applied thesis track, (b) Applied non- thesis track, (c) General thesis track, and (d) General non-thesis track.
+Please refer to the Course Checklists below for additional details regarding the curriculum for the: (a) Applied thesis track, (b) Applied non-thesis track, (c) General thesis track, and (d) General non-thesis track.

-Up to six graduate credit hours may count toward both the bachelor’s degree and the master’s degree.
-Also, up to six additional graduate credit hours taken as an overload during undergraduate study may be applied toward the M.S. degree.
-It is expected that students will complete some coursework toward the M.S. during their senior year.
+Up to 6 graduate credit hours may count toward both the bachelor’s degree and the master’s degree.
+Also, up to 6 additional graduate credit hours taken as an overload during undergraduate study (i.e., above the minimum 120 credit hours required to graduate) may be applied toward the M.S. degree.
+It is expected that students will complete some coursework toward the M.S. (typically two graduate courses) during their senior year.
 Note: students admitted to the Applied track are encouraged to take PSYC 7400 Developmental Psychopathology during the spring semester of their senior year.
 In addition, it is expected that students pursuing the thesis option have conducted empirical research as an undergraduate student.

 For advice on senior year courses that are appropriate for 4+1 M.S. applicants, please contact Dr. Julie Alvarez at firstname.lastname@example.org.